-We however delivery theory, study packages including examinations and assignments online in preparation for the practical side of your course which will be carried out once the lockdown is lifted.
-So we are pleased to enrol new learners at any stage of lockdown and help them achieve their study goals.
-All existing students will be offered a online tutorial and monitored through lockdown to ensure that they stay on track.
+We continue to delivery theory, study packages including examinations and assignments online in preparation for the practical side of our courses.
+So we are pleased to enrol new learners and help them achieve their study goals.
+All existing students are currently on a blended learning programme and are closely monitored to ensure that they stay on track.

 We would like to thank you for your understanding in these unprecedented times.

 If you have any concerns or queries about your programme of study please contact as firstname.lastname@example.org

 COVID-19 is a new strain of coronavirus first identified in Wuhan City, China in January 2020 and causes respiratory infection .
 The incubation period of COVID-19 is between 2 and 14 days and a new variant of the Infection is causing concern.